Avatar

 int32 MaxDamage = 20;

-But there are better ways.
-One of them - use TInterval.
+Still, there are better ways.
+One of them - TInterval.

 TInterval<int32> Damage {10, 20};

-But there is one issue.
-Very critical issue.
+There is one issue.
+Very critical one in fact.
 You can’t expose this variable to Blueprints.

-So what the solution you can think about?
+So what is the solution you can think about?

 Define your own structure!